Karl Fritz Lauer: Biography

 Lauer was born son of a German teacher and vice-notary in Banat, his older brother was the journalist Heinrich Lauer.
 Lauer started school in Vienna in 1944 during the family's flight from the ravages of war.
 After the war he returned to Banat and attended elementary school, then a middle school for the food industry and evening Lyceum in Timișoara where he took the final exams.

 He then studied at the Agricultural University of Timișoara and qualified with a diploma in Agricultural Engineering (1965) and a doctorate of agriculture under Anghel (1974).
 He later worked for the Land Registry in Timișoara, completed his military service in Ploiești and worked at the Agricultural Experimental Station Lovrin.

 After relocation to West Germany in 1981.
 He first worked as a scientist at the Botanical Institute of the University of Regensburg before taking over the management of the scientific field research for southern Germany for Rhône-Poulenc from 1983 to 1995.

-In 1991, Lauer was appointed Honorary Professor for Plant Protection at the Agricultural University of Banat in Timișoara and he also taught this subject at the TU (Technical University) of Munich in Freising.
-From 1996 on he was a lecturer in Herbology at the Fachhochschule Weihenstephan and supervised Ph.D. students at Timișoara Agricultural University during their research and preparation of their dissertations, himself receiving an honorary doctorate.
+In 1991, Lauer was appointed Honorary Professor for Plant Protection at the Agricultural University of Banat in Timișoara, and he also taught this subject at the Technical University of Munich in Freising.
+From 1996 on, he was a lecturer in Herbology at the Fachhochschule Weihenstephan and supervised Ph.D. students at Timișoara Agricultural University during their research and preparation of their dissertations, himself receiving an honorary doctorate.

 Together with Păun Otiman he was an initiator of the re-opening in 2007 of the Vojteg Agricultural School, and served on its advisory board until his death.
 Also with the University Rectors Alexandru Moisuc (2004–2012), Paul Pirsan (2012–2016) and Cosmin Alin Popescu (since February 2016), he maintained intense relationships to build international contacts.
 In the European research project Biofector he was especially in the field experiments an important team member.

 Lauer was married and lived with his wife in Leonberg; they had two children.